This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 The learning problem is finding a neural network that minimizes the loss index.
 A neural network fits the data set (error term) without undesired oscillations (regularization term).

 The procedure used to carry out the learning process is called an optimization algorithm.
-The model applies the optimization algorithm to the neural network to achieve the minimum possible loss.
+The model applies the optimization algorithm to the neural network to minimize the loss as much as possible.
 How the neural network’s parameters are set determines the type of training.

 The quasi-Newton method is used here as the optimization algorithm in the training strategy.

-The following chart shows how the training and selection errors decrease with the optimization algorithm epochs during the training process.
+The following chart illustrates how the training and selection errors decrease as the optimization algorithm epochs increase during the training process.

-The final values are training error = 0.206 NSE and selection error = 0.288 NSE, respectively.
+The final values are training error = 0.206 and selection error = 0.288, respectively, in terms of NSE.

 5. Model selection